currant77/interview-preparation/abstract-data-types/list.md

 There are several different approaches to partitioning the list.
 Two common ones are the Lumot and Hoare partitioning schemes:

 * In the _Lomuto_ partitioning scheme, the pivot is placed at the end of the list.
 The algorithm then uses an index _j_ to scan linearly across the list linearly, while maintaing an index _i_ such that all values to the left of _i_ are less than the pivot and all those between _i_ and _j_ are greater than it.
 Before recursively sorting the partitioned lists, it swaps the pivot element with the element at index _i_.
+See implementation here (#REF).

 * The _Hoare_ partitioning scheme starts with two indices at the opposite ends of the list.
 These indices move towards each other, swapping values whenever they detect an _inversion_ – a pair of elements on the wrong side of the partition – until they meet somewhere in the middle.
+See implementation here (#REF).

 Lomuto's partitioning scheme is simple and easy to understand, but has worse performance than Hoare's partitioning scheme: it requires three times more swaps on average.